From now, we'll keep you updated on our latest news

-This bag contains main postures, such as Ado mukha svanasana (downward-facing dog pose), Ashwa sanchalanasana (Equestrian), Virabhadrasana (Warrior), Uttanasana (Standing Forward Bend), Vrikshasana (Tree), Gomukhasana (Cow face), Bhujangasana (Cobra), Dhanurasana (Bow), Sarvangasana (Shoulderstand).
+This category contains main postures, such as Ado mukha svanasana (downward-facing dog pose), Ashwa sanchalanasana (Equestrian), Virabhadrasana (Warrior), Uttanasana (Standing Forward Bend), Vrikshasana (Tree), Gomukhasana (Cow face), Bhujangasana (Cobra), Dhanurasana (Bow), Sarvangasana (Shoulderstand).

 This bag contains intermediate asanas and interesting variations for exemple Chaturanga dandasana (Four-Limbed Staff), Vasisthasana (Side Plank), Garudasana (Eagle), Natarajasana (Lord of the dance), Navasana (Boat), Tolasana (Balance), Salabhasana (Locust), Bakasana (Crane), Chakrsana (Wheel).

-This bag contains numerised sequences.
 Sequences are organized by or general theme (heart opening, hip opening, chakras and 5 elements), by ayurvedic principles (balance of doshas and vayus), by therapeutic sequences (back pain, stress, asthma, diabetes, blood circulation, high blood pressure, PMS syndrome).
+They are numbered.

 All sequences are organized according to the duration and the chosen bags